alien4cloud/alien4cloud/README.md

 - make sure you have Maven installed (team is using 3.0.5)
 - install Ruby
 - install Python
-- install Node.js to get npm command.
+- install Node.js (team is using 6.14.4) to get npm command.
 Check here http://nodejs.org.
-Note that you need a recent version of npm (2.7.4) in order to build a4c.
+Note that you need a recent version of npm (>= 5.5.x) in order to build a4c.
 - install bower
 ```sh
 $ sudo npm install -g bower